hiphapa/blogs.snap-ci.com/_drafts/2015-04-02-continuous-deployment-strategies.md

 These tools help avoid configuration drift - the sort of one-off changes that go unnoticed, undocumented.

 An important point to note is that these tools only apply configuration that they are asked to.
-If one were to apply any additional configuration outside of what these tools are aware of - you're out of luck.
+If one were to apply any additional configuration outside of what these tools are aware of -- or -- if one were to forget to unapply or remove some configuration, you're out of luck.
+This what [Ranjib Dey](https://github.com/ranjib) calls the [Accumulator Anti-Pattern](http://server.dzone.com/articles/infrastructure-tooling-anti).

 A much better alternative is to tear down servers periodically and apply configuration changes every once in a while.
 This helps avoid and catch any configuration drift outside of configuration management tools.